faithdevs/urlify/README.md

-# Sleet url shortener task
+# Spleet url shortener task

 This project was developer with Nodejs, express and mongodb.